Create index in MongoDB

 Create multiple indexes in MongoDB example

-The output contains the default _id index and the newly created indexes name_1, con_1, and speed_1.
+The output contains the default _id index and the newly created indexes name_1, con_1, and speed_1 as shown in the above screenshot.

 Read: MongoDB drop collection

-In MongoDB, we can create an ascending index on the field for a collection and this index helps in an ascending sort.
-The reason is using INDEX because it is a sorted data structure so the request will be performed faster.
+In MongoDB, we can create an ascending index on a field for a collection, which helps with an ascending sort.
+The reason is that INDEX is used because it is a sorted data structure, which allows the request to be performed faster.

-Now, we create the index in ascending order in MongoDB and more understand with the help of an example.
+Now, we create the index in ascending order in MongoDB and gain a better understanding with the help of an example.

 Example: